Hon. April N.M. Baskin, Chair

 Chairwoman Baskin led the charge in a statewide advocacy campaign for a Community Benefits Agreement (CBA) to be attached to the new stadium deal between Erie County, New York State and the Buffalo Bills NFL team.
 Her leadership and advocacy during the negotiations of this deal, landed Erie County residents their first ever National Football League Community Benefits Agreement, which includes a community investment of $100 million dollars.

-You can follow Legislator Baskin on Facebook, Twitter, and Instagram.
+You can follow Legislator Baskin on Facebook, Twitter, LinkedIn, and Instagram.